FAMOUS QUOTES FROM NOTED PERSONALITIES IN CHRONOLOGICAL ORDER:

-It can be useful to categorize any rule as belonging predominantly to one of three categories, though a rule may combine elements of two or all three of them: (1) utilitarian rules designed for the greater good that will generally benefit the society as a whole to the extent its members follow them, such as rules supporting universal education or prohibiting violence; (2) somewhat arbitrary but practical rules to avoid conflict and promote harmony, such as traffic rules or other rules minimizing conflict; and (3) oppressive rules designed by elites for the benefit of elites, usually to the detriment of others.
+It can be useful to categorize any rule as belonging predominantly to one of three categories, though a rule may combine elements of two or all three of them: (1) non-arbitrary utilitarian rules designed for the greater good that will generally benefit the society as a whole to the extent its members follow them, such as rules supporting universal education or prohibiting violence; (2) somewhat arbitrary but practical rules to avoid conflict and promote harmony, such as traffic rules or other rules designed to ensure that social interactions go smoothly; and (3) oppressive rules designed by elites for the benefit of elites, usually to the detriment of others.

 The political philosopher John Rawls’ highly acclaimed work “A Theory of Justice” proposes that the most just system is that which maximizes the quality of life of those with the minimum quality of life in the society, which was recognized as a very humanitarian and soft-hearted approach, though another interpretation is that it establishes a system resistant to popular revolt, no matter how corrupt or inefficient it is.